 - Statewide there are affiliate programs serving all 75 counties.
 The state organization, Arkansas Single Parent Scholarship Fund, provides logistical support and up to $7,000 in matching grant money for each county served ($8,000 for Delta counties).

-- Students attend NorthWest Arkansas Community College, University of Arkansas, John Brown University, Northwest Technical Institute, Crowder College, Harding University and other approved institutions as needed.
+- Students attend NorthWest Arkansas Community College, University of Arkansas, John Brown University, Northwest Technical Institute, Crowder College, Harding University, Missouri Southern State University and other approved institutions as needed.

 Statistics and Information